-When operating normally, the Power and Diag LED should both be on green.
-If any of the LEDs are on amber, see "Diagnosing LED Indicators" on page 44.
+When operating normally, the Pwr and Diag LED should both be on green.
+If either of these LEDs are on amber, see "Diagnosing LED Indicators" on page 44.

 Go to the section "Understanding the System Status LEDs" on page 40